Glossary

 black carbon

-Black carbon is the sooty black material emitted from gas and diesel engines, coal-fired power plants, and other sources that burn fossil fuel.
+other sources that burn fossil fuel.
 It comprises a significant portion of particulate matter or PM, which is an air pollutant.

 boreal